|

 This was the fourth Slow Flowers Creative Workshop (SFCW) that I’ve offered since our first one in August 2016.

 Five students gathered and brought their inquisitiveness, a sense of adventure and a fearless desire to take risks using new tools for their floral branding and messaging.
+We had designers, a flower farmer and two veterans of retail floristry – and everyone was experienced in weddings and events as part of their business models.

 Check out the post-workshop report and see the beautiful florals and floral designers as photographed by Dyana Zweng of a bit of earth.